jerry81/codeingame/AI/G10-CodersOfTheRealm/notes.md

 # immediate easy improvements

 - fill in the remaining vertical line
-- pick items with more total crowns.
+- pick items with more total crowns. - done
+- don't place the item if it has no crowns.